openjdm/openjdm.github.io/_sources/option_paralysis.md

 **In A Bit of a Jam**
 > Imagine this: You walk into your local grocery store on a Saturday afternoon, ready to shop.
-As you enter, you are beckoned over a display table and asked to taste test from a selection of jams.
+As you enter, you are beckoned to a display table and asked to taste test from a selection of jams.
 Depending on the day, the researchers could present you with as few as six jams or as many as 24!
 How does the number of options